gsoules/MkDocs/digital-archive/docs/arch-add-new-item.md

 * `Date`
 * `Creator`

-!!! note
+!!! note ""
-    If the item needs more information, an image, or relationships, but you don’t have those things right now, or you just don't have time, say in the Instructions field what still needs to be done.
-See the [Instructions field guide](arch-instructions.md).
+    If the item needs more information, an image, or relationships, but you don’t have time to work on those things right now, record in the [Instructions field ](arch-instructions.md) what still needs to be done.

 See [Field descriptions guide](arch-field-descriptions.md) to learn about all fields.